mzabriskie/annotate.php/README.md

 	function home() {}

 	/**
-	 * This route ignores the url parameter so we have to specify that the
+	 * This route ignores the path parameter so we have to specify that the
 	 * parameter we are passing is meant to be used as the method value.
+	 * This is obviously pointless, but for the sake of example...
 	 * @Route(method='GET')
 	 */
 	function bar() {}